d20-Luna/Iron-Gods/Technology Guide/Weapons/README.md

 **Level** 6 (Tactical), 8 (Advanced); **Price** 300 gp (Tactical), 500 gp (Advanced); **Damage** 1d10 E and F (Tactical), 2d10 E and F (Advanced); **Bulk** L; **Hands** 1

-**Weapon Group** Sword; **Traits** Agile, Concealable, Fatal d12, Finesse, Razing, [Tech^](/Traits/README.md#tech), [Tracking +1^](/Traits/README.md#tracking)
+**Weapon Group** Sword; **Traits** Agile, Concealable, Fatal d12, Finesse, [Powered^](/Traits/README.md#powered), Razing, [Tech^](/Traits/README.md#tech), [Tracking +1^](/Traits/README.md#tracking)

 **Capacity** 10 charges; **Usage** -; **Reload** 1; **Upgrades** 1 (Tactical), 2 (Advanced)

 When activated with an Interact action, a plasma blade’s heavy, ornate handle projects a quantum field that contains energized plasma in a 2- to 3-foot-long “blade.”
-Activating a plasma blade has a usage of 1, and the plasma blade automatically uses an additional charge every minute while activated (an activated plasma blade can be deactivated with an additional Interact action).
 Half the damage a plasma blade deals is electricity and the other half is fire.
 Thanks to its quantum containment, a plasma blade is treated as dealing force damage when used against an incorporeal target.

 ## Stun Baton (Timeworn, Commercial, Tactical, Advanced)